 - Identify the characteristics of people who never develop COVID-19 antibodies.

 We still know very little about how COVID-19 antibodies work across Texas.
 People with antibodies to COVID-19 may have an immune response to a future infection, but we don’t have enough evidence to support that idea.
 We do not know if the antibodies will provide someone with any immunity, or even partial protection, from getting infected again.
 Even if antibodies do provide immunity, we don’t know the amount of antibodies needed for protection, how long that protection might last, or if people with antibodies can still infect others.

-Your participation in this survey will provide us with the data that can answer these questions, which can in turn inform local and state policies, as well as safety procedures.
+Your participation in this survey will provide us with the data that may help answer these questions, which can in turn inform local and state policies.
 In other words, you are helping Texas in the effort to combat COVID-19 at a local, state and national level.